freshheads/FHMultiSiteBundle/Resources/doc/site.md

 }
 ```

-It is up to you have to implement this service.
+It is up to you how to implement this service:
 - You can load the sites from code
 - You can link it to Doctrine, to fetch the sites from a database
 - ...